Fire30/pyxdevkit/README.md

 $ python setup.py install
 ```

-Hopefully I will put it on pip someday
+Hopefully I will put it on pypi someday

 Features
 -------